 When paired together into an upper body workout they also help build upper body strength.

 But the best part?
 This combination of exercises and training strategy helps boost metabolism you’ll burn fat during the workout but will also continue to burn fat after the workout is over, too.

 Pin this workout to Pinterest so you’ll have it forever

 Upper Body Workout Instructions

-- Do 3 sets of all 8 exercises to finish the workout.
+Do 3 full sets of all the exercises to finish this upper-body workout.